Rak00n/Honey/README.md

 # Honey
 ## Honeypot application for Windows and Linux with Telegram alerting

+Small application which listens network interface and reacts on incoming packets to specific local ports defined in configuration file.

+This app doesn't open ports on our local machine, but this feature might arrive in future...

+Simple configuration:
+  - Network interface MAC address
+  - Telegram Bot

 Requirements:
   - libpcap (for Linux: "apt install libpcap-dev", for windows just install Wireshark)
   - Telegram Bot Token (you can create one with @BotFather)